Jargen89/SLTableView-Demo/README.md

 A Self-Loading TableView that lists data from /r/pics

-When you select a cell, a custom pop up view appears and displays the intended image that the posts url is suppose to link to.
+When you select a cell, a custom pop up view appears and displays the intended image that the corresponding post's url is suppose to link to.

 However it isn't always a url that directs to an image, but rather a webpage, therefore a crash will occur.
 Though that is iff the url does not direct to an image.